At Canterbury College, protection of our students is of paramount importance.

 The staff member will try to keep your concerns confidential as much as possible.
-However, if they are aware or reasonably suspect that harm has been caused by anyone to a student of the College, then the law says that the matter must be reported to the Head of College and it may have to be reported to a state authority such as Queensland Police or Child Safety.
+However, if they are aware or reasonably suspect that harm has been caused by anyone to a student of the College, then the law says that the matter must be reported to the Principal and it may have to be reported to a state authority such as Queensland Police or Child Safety.

 If the staff member has no choice about reporting what you have told them, they will explain to you exactly what will happen next.
 Remember, the most important thing is that you feel safe and free from harm.
 You must tell someone if you are being harmed or afraid that you will be harmed.